What is an adverse drug event (ADE)?

 What we are doing to improve:

 • Employees are trained on how to report unsafe conditions or adverse drug events.
-This helps us stop an unsafe situation before a patient is hurt.
+This helps us identify and stop an unsafe situation before a patient is hurt.

-• If an adverse drug event happens, a team of pharmacists and clinicians reviews the event.
+• If an adverse drug event happens, a team of safety specialists comprised of pharmacists, nurses, and clinicians review the event.
 The team looks at what went wrong and helps us find ways to prevent it from happening again.

 What families can do to help prevent an adverse drug event: